 Spring 2018 Workshops

-Particpants will explore the benefits and concerns of digital learning during a hand-on presentation of several digital humanities tools and sample assignments that incorporate these technologies.
+Participants explored the benefits and concerns of digital learning during a hands-on presentation of several digital humanities tools and sample assignments that incorporate these technologies.
+Slides available here.

 The HathiTrust Digital Library is a massive collection of digitized texts from the world’s research libraries, and the HathiTrust Research Portal provides tools to analyze this collection.
 Niamh McGuigan, Head of Reference Services at Cudahy Library, provided an introduction to using the HTRC Portal to create work sets, run textual analysis tools, and interpret analysis results.
-The workshop was held from 12:30 pm until 2:00 pm on Friday, October 27th in the CTSDH located on the 3rd Floor of Loyola Hall in Room 318.
-Slides are available here: http://bit.ly/2ySdE1w.
+Slides are available here.

-Award-winning podcaster Jonathan Singer led the first of the Fall 2017 CTSDH workshops, "Podcasting: Why, How and You", at 12:30 pm on Friday, September 1st in the CTSDH.
+Award-winning podcaster Jonathan Singer led the first of the Fall 2017 CTSDH workshops, "Podcasting: Why, How and You," on Friday, September 1st in the CTSDH.
 Podcasting has been around since 2004 but entered a golden age with the Serial Podcast.
 Millions of people are podcasting and advertisers are pouring millions of dollars into them.
 So why would an academic want to podcast when you could write a book, a chapter, an article, or just have coffee with your colleague?
 Is it really as easy as everyone says it is to create a podcast?
 If so, why am I not doing it already?
 Jonathan B. Singer, Ph.D., LCSW, associate professor of social work and founder and host of the award-winning Social Work Podcast answered these questions and more.
-Jonathan's slides are available here: http://bit.ly/CTSDH17_PodcastingSlides and notes from CTSDH Digital Fellow, Rebecca Parker, are available here: http://bit.ly/CTSDH17_PodcastingNotes.
+Jonathan's slides are available here and notes from CTSDH Digital Fellow, Rebecca Parker, are available here.